jishan484/PiWebVNC/README.md

 Open libs/appConfigs.hpp to configure this app, like PORT , MAX clients etc.
 HTTPS or WSS configuration will be available soon [#5_issue](/../../issues/5)

-#### Configure
-Open libs/appConfigs.hpp to configure this app, like PORT , MAX clients etc.
-HTTPS or WSS configuration will be available soon [#5_issue](/../../issues/5)

 ### Auto start
 Use this auto-start method to run this app at startup
 ###### Note : You can use different methods also.